 Here is the list of commonly used methodologies or approaches for continual improvement.

-- DMAIC approach.
-DMAIC is Defined, Measure, Analyse, Improve and Control.
-You first define the problem, then you measure the current status to establish the baseline, you analyze the facts, based on these facts you improve the process.
-Once you have improved the process you control to ensure that the process remains in the improved state.
+3. DMAIC approach.
+DMAIC means Defined, Measure, Analyze, Improve and Control.
+You first define the problem, then measure the current status to establish the baseline, analyze the facts, and improve the process based on these facts.
+Once you have improved the process, you control it to ensure that it remains in an improved state.
 Six Sigma uses the DMAIC approach of improvement.

-- 8D methodology.
-This is again similar to PDCA cycle but this has eight steps and this is quite widely used in automobile industry.
+4. 8D methodology.
+This is again similar to the PDCA cycle, but this has eight steps, and this is quite widely used in the automobile industry.

-- Kaizen approach.
+5. Kaizen approach.
 Kaizen means small improvement.
-Rather than taking a big step, Kaizen emphasizes on taking small but continual steps.
+Rather than taking a big step, Kaizen emphasizes taking small but continual steps.